wrex/rexs.tips/content/guitar/Fundamentals/_index.md

 ---
-title: "Getting Started"
+title: "Fundamentals"
-linkTitle: "Getting Started"
+linkTitle: "Fundamentals"
 type: "docs"
 weight: 2
 description: >
-  Start here if you're a total beginner
+  Start here if even if you've been playing a while.
 ---

 Music comprises just three things: notes (or melody), rhythm, and harmony (chords).